neteleven/sap-cx-amplience/README.md

 The integration is capable of handling multiple localized websites/storefronts and even multiple Amplience content hubs.

-As there are only few dependencies on existing structures in SAP CX, it should fit nearly all project setups.
+As there are only few dependencies on existing structures and data models in SAP CX, it should fit nearly for all project setups.

 This integration provides different components:
 * Hybris Extension `amplienceintegration` which provides webhook endpoints for events from Amplience